sxthomson/mozart.net/README.md

 }
 ```

 > Note that calling `WarmupMozartModelComposition` relies on you using `MozartComposeModelAttribute` to decorate your controllers or controller actions.
-If you use inject the services then you may want to "warm" those up with your own code.
+If you decide you'd rather inject the `IMozartModelComposer` services as dependencies then you may want to "warm" those up yourself.

 ## Creating a composite model